riboseinc/jekyll-theme-open-project/README.md

 whether on hub home site or each individual project site:

     - <project-name>/
+      - _posts/
+        - 2038-02-31-blog-post-title.markdown
       - _includes/
         - symbol.svg
       - _software/
         - <name>.md
       - _specs/
         - <name>.md

+### Blog

+Project blog posts should be authored as described in the universal setup section.

 ### Software and specs